Free Resources: List Of Figures of Speech

 In essence, figures of speech serve as powerful tools that writers use to infuse their work with richness, meaning, and a heightened level of communication.

-Top 10 Figures of Speech
+Top 10 Most Common Figures of Speech (with Examples)

-List of Figures Of Speech
+TOP 10 Figures Of Speech

-List of Figure of SpeechDefinitionExample
+Figures of SpeechDefinitionExample

 SimileA comparison using “like” or “as” to highlight similarities.Brave as a lion.